beatfocus-app/beatfocus/README.md

 ## Privacy

 All data is stored **locally on your device**.
-Nothing is sent to external servers except an optional update check Debug logs are saved locally to `Documents/BeatFocus/errors.log`.
+Nothing is sent to external servers except an update check.
+Debug logs are saved locally to `Documents/BeatFocus/errors.log`.

 ---